Korean Grammar Point

 1. Introduction

-The grammar point ~을지라도 (euljirado) is used to express the idea of "even if" or "even though."
-It indicates that the following clause is true regardless of the condition stated in the preceding clause.
+In this lesson, we'll explore the Korean grammar point ~을지라도 (~euljirado), which translates to "even if" or "even though" in English.
+This expression is used to indicate that the result in the main clause remains the same regardless of the condition stated in the preceding clause.

 2. Core Grammar Explanation